knguyenOS/aws-cloud-resume-challenge/README.md

 Build the visual representation of resume using plain HTML, CSS and JavaScript (which gets more important at stage 2).

 #### 2.1 HTML/CSS
-The resume should be created using HTML.
-It does not have to be pretty or contain sublime styling, since the challenge is not about perfect styling and responsive web design.
-I used a combination of a resume template as well as generative AI to do most of the designa and formatting to quickly get the layout structured in the way I want.
-Always be sure to style the website with some basics elements and design principles so the resume is shown professionally.
+The resume website is built using HTML to structure the content and CSS to control the visual presentation.
+Although the Cloud Resume Challenge does not focus on perfect UI/UX, the site should still look polished and professional.
+I used a combination of a simple resume template and generative AI assistance to refine the layout, styling, and readability.

 #### 2.2 JavaScript
-The resume should include simple JS script for counting number of visitors.
+JavaScript is used to add minimal interactivity to an otherwise static website, specifically for implementing the visitor counter feature.
+A small script sends a request to the backend API to retrieve and update the number of views stored in DynamoDB.
+This demonstrates how the front-end can interact with AWS services using asynchronous HTTP calls.
+The updated count is then displayed directly on the webpage.

-#### 2.3 S3
+#### 2.3 AWS S3 (simple storage service)
-After completing the website, I stored the files into an S3 bucket and made it available to access.
-Amazon S3 allows you to host static websites by storing your HTML, CSS, JavaScript, and media files in a bucket.
-To make the site publicly accessible, you configure the bucket for public access, add a bucket policy granting read permissions, and enable static website hosting with an index document.
-Once set up, your website is accessible via the S3 bucket’s website endpoint.
+After completing the website, I stored the files into an S3 bucket which has the ability to host static websites.
+To make the site publicly accessible, I configure the bucket for public access, added a bucket policy granting read permissions, and enable static website hosting with an index document.
+Once set up, I was able to access the website via the S3 bucket’s website endpoint.

-#### 2.4 CloudFront
+#### 2.4 AWS CloudFront
-Make the page only accaccessible only via CloudFront Distribution.
-Use a CloudFront distribution to serve your content from the S3 bucket.
-CloudFront provides a global CDN, performance benefits, and the ability to use HTTPS.
-The S3 Bucket serving the static content has all all public access blocked - OAC is configured with said S3 bucket as the origin with the bucket only allowing requests from CloudFront OAC.

-#### 2.5 Route53 (DNS)
-Purchasing the domain.
-Point a custom domain (via Route 53 or another provider) to the CloudFront distribution.
+While hosting a static resume website directly from S3 works, it’s considered less secure as it lacks HTTPS, rovides no layer for protection, and allows outsiders direct access.
+Instead, we can use CloudFront with Origin Access Control (OAC) to make the page only accessible only via CloudFront Distribution link.
+This allows our S3 to be kept private and secure.
+This ensures all traffic is routed through CloudFront, where HTTPS is enabled by default.
+CloudFront generates a unique domain such as d123abcd89ef0.cloudfront.net, which can later be replaced with a more human-friendly custom domain name

-#### 2.6 AWS Certificate Manager (ACM)
+#### 2.5 AWS Route53 (DNS) & AWS Certificate Manager (ACM)
-In order to serve HTTPS traffic, we must register a certificate for our domain which then attaches to our CloudFront distribution.
-The requests from HTTP are redirected to HTTPS.
+To make the resume website accessible through a user-friendly custom domain, I registered the domain through Route 53 and pointed it to the CloudFront distribution using DNS records.
+I then used AWS Certificate Manager to issue an SSL/TLS certificate for my domain, enabling secure HTTPS communication.
+After attaching the certificate to CloudFront, the website could be accessed securely using the custom domain.
+This completes the front-end hosting setup with proper DNS and encryption.

 ### Stage 3 — Back-End & Database
 This section is about extending local visitor counter (written in JavaScript) to a full API which saves the values in AWS DynamoDB database.